Luton Town F.C.

 Luton Town Football Club is a professional football club from Luton, Bedfordshire, England.
-The club currently competes in EFL League One, the third tier of the English football league system.
-Nicknamed "The Hatters", Luton have played their home games at Kenilworth Road since 1905.
+Founded in 1885, the club currently competes in EFL League One, the third tier of the English football league system.
+Nicknamed the "Hatters", Luton have played their home games at Kenilworth Road since 1905.

 Luton Town joined the Football League before the 1897–98 season but left soon after in 1900 due to financial issues.
-The club didn't rejoin the League until 1920.
+The club did not rejoin the League until 1920.
 Luton competed in the First Division for the first time during the 1955–56 season and contested a major final for the first time against Nottingham Forest in the 1959 FA Cup final.
 The club was then relegated from the First Division at the end of the 1959–60 season, and further relegated twice more in five years, playing in the Fourth Division from the 1965–66 season, before returning to the First Division for the 1974–75 season for a single season.

 At the end of the 1981–82 season, the club won the Second Division and gained promotion to the First Division.
 Several years later, Luton defeated Arsenal 3–2 in the 1988 Football League Cup final and remained in the First Division until relegation at the end of the 1991–92 season.

 Between 2007 and 2009, financial difficulties caused the club to fall from the second tier of English football to the fifth in successive seasons.
 The last of these relegations, in the 2008–09 season, followed a 30-point deduction for financial irregularities.
 Luton spent five seasons in non-League football before winning the Conference Premier in the 2013–14 season, securing promotion back into the Football League.
-Luton were promoted from League Two and League One in successive seasons in 2017–18 and 2018–19 before being promoted to the Premier League at the conclusion of the 2023 Championship playoffs.
-After spending a season in the Premier League, Luton saw two back-to-back relegations, seeing them play in the current 2025–26 League One season.
+Luton was promoted from League Two and League One in successive seasons in 2017–18 and 2018–19 before being promoted to the Premier League at the conclusion of the 2023 Championship playoffs.
+After spending a season in the Premier League, Luton saw two back-to-back relegations, seeing them play in League One for the 2025–26 season.